altef/logipar/readme.md

 You can rename the operatores however you want!
 You can also use it with basically whatever *literals/values* you want¹.
 (1. There are *some* restrictions.)

 A simple example: `one AND (two OR three)`
-A more complex example: `title=Cat XOR "title contains dog"`.  **Logipar** doesn't care about the literals you use, so you can add whatever complexity you is appropriate for your project there - I'm not judging!
+A more complex example: `title=Cat XOR title contains dog`.  **Logipar** doesn't care about the literals you use, so you can add whatever complexity you is appropriate for your project there - I'm not judging!
 In fact, _I endorse it_.

+Logipar will automatically merge adjacent literals, _unless you don't want it to_.
+So `title contains dog` can count as a single literal, even without quotation marks.
+Or it can count as three `title`, `contains`, and `dog` - the choice is yours!
+(By default it merges.)

 # What can I do with it once it's parsed?